On this page you will find links to useful information and tips on energy efficiency for the education sector.

 - Renewable energy

-- Feasibility study grant: to test the technical and financial feasibility of energy efficiency or renewable energy projects.
+- Feasibility study support: to test the technical and financial feasibility of energy efficiency or renewable energy projects.

-- Commercial building programme: grants for design projects, building projects, and energy management projects.
+- Commercial building programme: support for design projects, building projects, and energy management projects.

 - Crown loans: Universities, polytechnics, public and integrated schools can apply for loans for energy efficiency projects that could be good demonstration models for other organisations.